How the platform works

 Live today

-Verifiable today: run a free scan and inspect the capsule.
+Verifiable today: run a free scan and replay the capsule.

 Shipping this year

-Capsule auto-generation for the top fifteen finding classes. celvex retest in CI as a build gate.
+Predictive risk scoring at the per-asset level. celvex retest in CI as a build gate.
 Browser-native capsule runner so unconfigured laptops can verify.
 Capsule schema open-sourced under an open licence.

 Verifiable on ship date: roadmap published with quarterly milestones.